 Institut de Recherche sur le Maghreb Contemporain (IRMC)

-The Research Institute on Contemporary Maghreb, which is one of the 27 French research institutes around the world, was established in 1992 in Tunisia under the supervision of the French ministry of foreign and European affairs, the Ministry of higher education and scientific research since 2000, and the national center for scientific research.
+The Research Institute on Contemporary Maghreb is one of the 27 French research institutes around the world.
+It was established in Tunisia in 1992 under the supervision of the French ministry of foreign and European affairs, the Ministry of higher education and scientific research since 2000, and the national center for scientific research.
 The institute aims to contribute to developing the research in Moroccan human and social sciences.

 The Centre for Migration and Refugee Studies (CMRS) was first established in 2000 as the Forced Migration and Refugee Studies program (FMRS) and was expanded in 2008 into a Regional Centre encompassing all forms of international mobility, whether voluntary or forced, economic or political, individual or collective, temporary or permanent.
 CMRS activities include graduate education, research and outreach activities.
 CMRS offers a Master of Arts in migration and refugee studies, a graduate diploma in forced migration and refugee studies, and a new graduate diploma in Applied Psychosocial Interventions for forced migrants and refugees.
 The CMRS research program includes a systematic and comparative inventory of the situation regarding migration and refugee movements across the Middle East and North Africa (MENA), as well as in-depth studies of emerging issues in the region.
 CMRS outreach includes disseminating knowledge on migration and refugee issues beyond the university’s gates, as well as providing a range of educational services to refugee communities in Cairo.

 CARIM – Consortium for Applied Research on International Migration